Helping Jacksonville Drivers Get Their Licenses Reinstated

 Contact us today for help getting back on the road after a suspension

 Driving while your license is suspended can land you in jail.
-At Robert Shafer & Associates, we do everything we can to keep you out of jail and on the road.
+At Shafer Law, P.A., we do everything we can to keep you out of jail and on the road.
 To schedule a free consultation with an attorney, contact us online or call the firm at 904-450-5872.
 If you are facing a license suspension in Duval County, Nassau County, Clay County or St. Johns County, call us right away.